pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 ## Next Steps

-You now have two plain-text templates — one quick, one a full Canvas — that fold three modules' worth of vocabulary into a prompt or spec you can reuse on any feature.
+You now have two plain-text templates — one quick, one a full Canvas — that fold Agentic SPDD's process and Software Architecture's layering vocabulary, alongside standard design-pattern vocabulary, into a prompt or spec you can reuse on any feature.
 The next post zooms out from a single prompt to the full lifecycle a feature like `PortfolioValuationService` actually goes through, and shows exactly where each of these templates, and each persona, re-enters at every stage.

 Continue to [AI Dev Lifecycle →](/posts/ai-dev-lifecycle/)